 Amount of Food: This program is intended to help supplement the food you feed your dogs and cats (cat food supply is limited).
 We will give you half of the food needed to feed your dogs for the month.
 Food amounts for dogs are based on the dog’s size.
 All cats receive a set amount of food regardless of size pending our supply.

 Location: Food is handed out at the Black Dog Animal Rescue center.
-We are located at 3619 Evans in Cheyenne, WY.
 The goal of our program is to help our community members feed their pets so that they don’t have to relinquish them to shelters.
 We want to help as many people and pets as possible, so please take only what you need.
 The demand for this resource is always greater than the supply.